hodleum/hodl/README.md

 ----
 ***Smart contracts***

-*Easy*
+* *Easy*

 It's very easy to write and run smart contracts.
 They should be written on Python, which is one of the most popular and easiest programming languages.

-*Functional*
+* *Functional*

-Smart contracts can use graphical interface and internet.
+Smart contracts can use graphical interface and web interface.
 They are written in Python, so developers can use many libs.
 Smart contract can have many files.

 ***Computing***